khanha2/elsa-coding-challenge-proposal/docs/README.md

 ##### 2.2.4.2.
 Load balancer

-Since all application components can be scaled using the horizontal scaling method, the load balancer dynamically distributes traffic across application workers.
+Since all application components can be scaled using the horizontal scaling method, the load balancer dynamically distributes traffic across API, Notificator workers.

+#### 2.2.6.
+Message queue

+This component controls requests from participants to write the results to the database in case the number of API workers is increased.

+#### 2.2.7.
+Database

+##### Primary database

+This database receives write requests from the Worker service workers to store data.

+##### Replica database

+This database serves the following purposes:

+- Receives read requests from the API service workers and responds with the queried data.
+- Receives updated data from the primary database for reading.

+The number of replica databases can be increased based on the growth in the number of users.

+##### Redis

 ### Data flows